Reinoptland/bunq-test/README.md

 telecom: []
 }

-- Csv Data (array of objects) : user uploads their csv document through form in client/src/components/uploadCSV/uploadCSVForm.js, which is converted to JSON with papaparse <link>
+- Csv Data (array of objects) : user uploads their csv document through form in client/src/components/uploadCSV/uploadCSVForm.js, which is converted to JSON with papaparse https://www.papaparse.com/

 #### Step 1 - Filter out transactions which are older than six months